unikhex/Time-manegment-program/README.md

 Currently it is possible to add and delete tasks.

 I would have liked to add a calander in this app.
 So as it is possible to see when the tasks should be done.

+Could be good to make it so that after writting a task it is possible to press enter for it to go directly into the tasklist instead of having to press the add button.

 ## *Changelog for everyversion*